whyderrick/dotfiles/README.md

     UnPlug 'tComment'

 `UnPlug` can be used to install your own fork of a plugin or to install a shared plugin with different custom options.
+Call `UnPlug` with the plugin name (with no author):

-    " Only load vim-coffee-script if a Coffeescript buffer is created UnPlug 'vim-coffee-script'
+    " Only load vim-coffee-script if a Coffeescript buffer is created " Note that only the repository name is specified to unplug UnPlug 'vim-coffee-script'
     Plug 'kchmck/vim-coffee-script', { 'for': 'coffee' }